-In this article, we’ll walk you through all you need to know about what it is, what job it does in your pool, and how to adjust your CYA levels.
-You’ll have your family back in the pool before you know it.
+In this article, I’ll walk you through all you need to know about what cyanuric acid is, its role in your pool, how to adjust your CYA levels, and more.
+Let’s dive in.

 What Is Cyanuric Acid?

-Cyanuric Acid (also known as chlorine stabilizer) is a chemical stabilizer, and it’s structure allows each molecule of it to attach to three chlorine molecules.
-It’s not a strong attachment, and the chlorine can break away, at least in theory.
-The type of structure it has is known as a triazine.
+Cyanuric acid (also known as chlorine stabilizer) is a chemical stabilizer for swimming pools.
+Its structure allows each molecule to attach to three chlorine molecules.
+Although it is a relatively weak attachment, it does help stabilize your chlorine levels.
+This molecular structure is known as triazine.

-While it is essentially a non-toxic chemical at less than 100 ppm, when there is too much or too little in your pool, it can cause problems.
-That is because cyanuric acid is a conditioner, and here’s why you use it in your pool.
+Although it is essentially a non-toxic chemical at less than 100 ppm, it can cause problems when too much or too little is in your pool.
+That is because cyanuric acid is a conditioner.
+Let’s cover why you use it in your swimming pool.

-The chlorine plays an important role in sanitizing, so having it essentially burnt out of the water on sunny days is not good for your pool.
+Chlorine is the most important chemical when it comes to sanitizing the pool.
+So having it essentially burnt out of the water on sunny days is not good for your pool.
 In fact, without cyanuric acid, you’d have to use up to eight times the chlorine to keep your levels right.

-- Combined chlorine: Used chlorine, which has already killed bacteria or algae
+- Combined chlorine: the chlorine that is used up and has already killed bacteria or algae

-- Free chlorine: Ready and raring to go, this is freshly added to the water and actively sanitizing your pool
+- Free chlorine: unused chlorine that is freshly added to the water and actively sanitizing your pool

 Downsides of Cyanuric Acid

 CYA lowers the effectiveness of your chlorine, slowing down its ability to keep your pool sanitary.
-The effectiveness of chlorine is called the ORP (oxidation reduction potential), which is a measurement of how well the chlorine in your pool is working.
+The effectiveness of chlorine is called the ORP (oxidation-reduction potential), a measurement of how well the chlorine in your pool is working.

-Because CYA, regardless of how much you use, lowers the ORP of your chlorine, it should be used at the lowest effective level.
+CYA should be used at the lowest effective level because regardless of how much you use, it will reduce your ORP.
 If you add too much CYA or allow it to build up over time, you’ll find your chlorine completely ineffective.

-Chlorine has to be able to kill dangerous additions to your pool, to keep you and your family safe.
-However, it also has to be present (and not completely dissipated by the sun) in order to do that.
-Striking the right balance with your CYA level is, therefore, pretty important.
+Chlorine will kill dangerous contaminants in your pool, keeping you and your family safe.
+However, it will no longer be effective if the sun dissipates your chlorine.
+Therefore, striking the right balance with your CYA level is pretty important.

 Ideal Cyanuric Acid Levels and How to Adjust Them